bhauman/figwheel-main-template/README.md

     clojure -A:fig:build

-After the compilation process is complete, and a browser has popped loaded the compiled project in your browser you will get a ClojureScript REPL prompt that is connected to the browser.
+After the compilation process is complete, and a browser has popped open the compiled project in your browser, you will get a ClojureScript REPL prompt that is connected to the browser.

 An easy way to verify this is: